oracle-samples/db-sample-schemas/README.txt

     1. Go to the latest (or appropriate) release of the sample schemas (https://github.com/oracle-samples/db-sample-schemas/releases) and download the "Source code (zip)" file.
-    2. Extract the downloaded zip file.
+    2. Extract the downloaded .zip file.
-    3. Inside the sample schemas main directory, wwitch into the sample schema directory that you want to install and invoke the "<schema_name>_install.sql" file
+    3. Inside the sample schemas main directory, navigate to the sample schema directory that you want to install and run the "<schema_name>_install.sql" script.
-       (see the "README.md" file for further install instructions!)
+       (For more information about installing a schema, see the "README.md" file in the schema directory.)
-    4. Review the instalation verification at the end of the installation or in the generated installation log file.
+    4. Review the installation verification at the end of the installation or in the generated installation log file.

 Example

-To install the "HR" schema, execute the following steps:
+To install the "HR" schema, complete the following steps:

 1. "cd" into the "human_resources" folder.
 2. Connect to the target database with a privileged user via SQLcl or SQL*Plus.
-3. Invoke the "hr_install.sql" script and provide inputs for the prompt.
+3. Run the "hr_install.sql" script and provide inputs for the prompts.

 cd human_resources
 sql <system>@<connect_string>